 Games and ice-breakers, dealing with difficulties, adapting the materials, sharing learning and materials, being part of the network.

-Practice teach (delivering the 45 minute Think like a tree taster session, in groups with feedback)
+Practice teach (delivering a Think like a tree taster session/workshop, in groups with feedback)

 - Portfolio part 2a (assessed)